-j.
-Cause: The high limit shutoff solenoid valve closed

-Solution: If the high limit shutoff solenoid valve is energized, but is not open, service or replace the valve.
+- j.
+Cause: The high limit shutoff solenoid valve closed. - Solution: If the high limit shutoff solenoid value is energized, but is not open, service or replace the value. - k.

-k.
 Cause: One of the temperature limiting devices is tripped.
 Solution: Confirm the limit device located downstream of the secondary thermostatic mixing valve is set 10°F above the outlet water temperature element installed in the heater (i.e. if the outlet water temperature element is 120°F, the adjustable limit set-point is 130°F).
-The limit device located between the primary and secondary thermostatic mixing valve is fixed at 40°F above the outlet water temperature element installed in the heater.
-If the adjustment is proper, but still tripped, confirm all other causes in this section are confirmed.
-If the other causes are confirmed and a temperature limit device is still tripped, replace the tripped device.

-Cause: Condensate flow restricted.
+The limit device located between the primary and secondary thermostatic mixing valve is fixed at 190°F. Confirm all other causes in this section are confirmed.
+If the other causes are confirmed and a temperature limit device is still tripped, replace the tripped device. - Cause: Condensate flow restricted.
 Solution: Check the condensate strainers for clogged condition.
 Check for restrictions or excessive lift in the condensate return system.
+If equipped with sub-cooler option, check that condensate is flowing through the sub-cooling heat exchanger.